Imperial Korean Armed Forces: Era of Gwangmu Reform

 After proclaiming the empire, Gojong consolidated his absolute control over military by the establishment of Board of Marshals.
 By the time Gojong established the Board of Marshals, military of Korean Empire was fragmented.
 Even the Bobusangs, who used to work for the emperor were trying to build their own army.
 He thought that such fragmentation of military would be an impediment when coping the imminent crisis caused by the conflict of Russia and Japan.
 Many of the authorities of Ministry of Military was taken by the Boards of Marshals as a result.

 As a way to increase and maintain the Imperial authority, the Imperial government decided to expand Siwidae, stationed at Seoul.
 On 27 May 1898, the two battalions of Siwidae were integrated to one regiment, and Lieutenant Colonel Cho Tong-yun was appointed as the commander of the 1st Siwi Regiment.
 In July, an artillery battalion armed with modern cannons was formed as an independent company.
 Starting from August 1899, the Imperial government recognized the need to expand Siwidae even further so that the Siwi regiment would be a proper combat unit.
-Cavalry battalion consisting 408 men was formed.
+Cavalry battalion consisting of 408 men was formed.
 Moreover in December 1900, the artillery company was expanded to battalion and was subordinated to the regiment.
 With the expansion of artillery, one platoon of military band was established.
 Siwidae was even further expanded in February 1902, as one more Siwi Regiment was established.
 By this time, Siwidae totaled about 3,000 men.